MLH/Getting-Started-with-Taipy/readme.md

 Gui(page=section1+section2, css_file = 'main.css').run(use_reloader=True, port=5001)
 ```

-As you can see, we’re adding a section1 and a section2 to our application.
+Here, we’ve added a section1 and a section2 to our application.

 Next, let’s change the original page variable we declared to section1 and add a new variable named section2 right beneath it.